 Argentinean legend Diego Maradona has been called the biggest personality in soccer history due to his outspoken nature, innumerable controversies, and undeniable brilliance on the field.
 In his first World Cup in 1982, Maradona was best remembered for a disgraceful foul that earned him a red card in a loss against rivals Brazil – a match that knocked Argentina out of the tournament.
 Whereas many players might not have been able to recover from this shame, Maradona responded by becoming Argentina captain and producing the best individual performance ever seen at a World Cup in 1986.

 The 1986 World Cup in Mexico was remembered above all for Maradona’s play.
 The captain single-handedly carried an otherwise ordinary team to make them champions, scoring or assisting 10 of Argentina’s 14 goals in the tournament.
 The 2 – 1 quarter-final win against England was especially memorable, as Maradona showed both his ugly side and his brilliant side.
 He scored both of Argentina’s goals, the first with his hand in a blatant cheat that he would later call “the Hand of God,” and the second by dribbling from his own half past six England players for what would be called “the Goal of the Century.”

 The Pelé versus Maradona debate is one of the biggest in the world of soccer.
 The two players have become symbols as important to their rivalling countries as the famous soccer uniforms they wore.
 While Pelé has a record number of World Cup wins on his side, Maradona has the legend of the 1986 World Cup, when he carried an Argentina team to make them champions.
-We at Lotto cannot decide between these World Cup heroes.
+We cannot decide between these World Cup heroes.
 Can you?